The Best Church Communication Software For 2025

 Examples of church communication software – across channels

 Please note that everyone in your congregation will not be equally accessible across all these channels.
 GenZs and millennials would prefer texts rather than phone calls.
 The older generation, however, may prefer emails.
+It is good to have complete background checks on your audience before you pick an outreach channel.

 S.no.ChannelAudienceCharacteristicsHow can it be used?